kiqr/docs/src/guide/features/invitations.md

 ## Sending invitations

 Invitations are sent via email, containing a unique link for the recipient to accept or reject the invitation.
-The invitation link is generated using the `user_invitation_url` helper, which requires the invitation public_id as a parameter.
+The invitation link is generated using the `invitation_url` helper, which requires the invitation public_id as a parameter.
 This id is automatically generated upon invitation creation and stored in the `public_uid` column of the `AccountInvitation` model.

 ## Accepting an invitation